1Marc/marcgrabanski.com/src/pages/articles/2014-01-01-success/index.md

 ---
 path: 'success'
-title: "Why Smart People Don't Become Successful"
+title: "Why Some Smart People I Know Don't Become Succesful"
-description: "I'll try to do my best to explain to you why smart people don't become succesful."
+description: "I'll try to do my best to explain to you why some smart people don't become succesful."
 tags:
   - 'Business'
 date: '2014-01-01T07:15:23.000Z'